 On Wednesday, January 25, 2017, the Asian/Asian American Studies Institute, Department of Political Science and El Instituto sponsored a book launch for AAASI Affiliate Faculty Prakash Kashwan

-In Democracy in the Woods, to be released for publication in February 2017 by Oxford University Press, PRAKASH KASHWAN, Assistant Professor in the Department of Political Science and Affiliate Faculty of India Studies and Asian/Asian American Studies Institute at the University of Connecticut, asks how societies negotiate the apparently competing agendas of environmental protection and social justice, and why do some countries perform much better than others on this front?
+In Democracy in the Woods, released for publication in February 2017 by Oxford University Press, PRAKASH KASHWAN, Assistant Professor in the Department of Political Science and Affiliate Faculty of India Studies and Asian/Asian American Studies Institute at the University of Connecticut, asks how societies negotiate the apparently competing agendas of environmental protection and social justice, and why do some countries perform much better than others on this front?

 By examining land rights conflicts-and the fate of forest-dependent peasants-in the context of the different forest property regimes in India, Tanzania, and Mexico, this unique comparative study of national forestland regimes challenges the received wisdom that redistributive policies necessarily undermine the goals of environmental protection.
 It shows instead that the form that national environmental protection efforts take – either inclusive (as in Mexico) or exclusive (as in Tanzania and, for the most part, in India) – depends on whether dominant political parties are compelled to create structures of political intermediation that channel peasant demands for forest and land rights into the policy process.